microsoft/onnxruntime/.github/ISSUE_TEMPLATE/bug-performance-issue.md

 If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.
-If the issue is about a particular model, please share the model details as well to facilitate debugging.